How does DHCP work in the network? Before we answer that question, we need to understand the different ways of configuring the IP addresses.

 However, there should be a better way to automate this process, and Yes, there is a better way.
 That’s when DHCP ( Dynamic Host Configuration Protocol) comes to your rescue.

-The DHCP ( Dynamic Host Configuration Protocol) fixe this problem by configuring or assigning an IP address on the network devices automatically.
+The DHCP ( Dynamic Host Configuration Protocol) fixes the above problem by configuring or assigning an IP address on the network devices automatically.
 Not only just IP address other parameters too, with the help of DHCP options.

-A client can request an IP address, and the DHCP Server would serve the request.
+A client can request an IP address, and the DHCP Server would serve the request by using DHCP DORA process.

 In this blog, we are going to find out how does DHCP works in a network and take a look at some of the essential DHCP packets using Wireshark.